blazejdolicki/multilingual-interference/README.md

 python scripts/make_expmix_folder.py
 ```

-Afterwards, you can just pass the name of the folder with all these treebanks to concatenate them. `concat_treebanks.py` needs imports Udify's `util.py` which imports stuff like torch, so we need to run `concat_treebanks.py` in a batch script.
-For that you can use `concat_treebanks.sh`.
+Afterward, you can just pass the name of the folder with all these treebanks to concatenate them. `concat_treebanks.py` needs imports Udify's `util.py` which imports stuff like torch, so we need to run `concat_treebanks.py` in a batch script.
+For that, you can use `concat_treebanks.sh`.
 Run it from the root directory of metalearning with the command:

 ```
 sbatch concat_treebanks.sh